This is what we’re doing.

 Surround Medical Systems is developing 3D X-ray imaging medical devices featuring a carbon nanotube (CNT) X-ray source developed at UNC atChapel Hill.

-Standard X-ray is limited due to the size of and the heat generated by the X-ray tube.
+Conventional X-ray is limited due to the size of and the heat generated by the X-ray tube.
 This new, patented technology allows the X-rays to be generated from an array of miniature nanotube sources which can be arranged in a small space.
 With an arc composed of these tiny X-ray generators, a significantly clearer 3D image can be produced and manipulated with standard software techniques.
-These techniques are called tomosynthesis (Tomo).
+These techniques are called tomosynthesis (3D Tomo).

 Here’s what you can expect.

 We have big plans for the future.

 The technology lends itself to a complete rethinking of other CT and 2D scanners.
 The first offering into those additional imaging markets may be a mobile 3D for orthopedic use.
-There are also plans to use the nanotubes for heart imaging, improved breast imaging and other specialized devices utilizing stationary 3D Tomo technology.
+There are also plans to use the nanotubes for heart imaging and other specialized devices utilizing stationary 3D Tomo technology.